genesiscommunitysuccess/docs/docs/04_web/02_web-components/01_form/01_button.md

 ```

 ### Trigger an action
-When you place a button into your application, the user expects some actions to be triggered.
+When you place a button into your application, the user expects some action to be triggered.
 This is how you trigger an action in the application:

 1. Create a function `functionName()` into the class of the component: